cldr-steven-matison/Streams-Processing-Hands-on-Lab/README.md

 For this lab you will create an environment (in the marketing tenant) and the following 4 data hubs.

- * Flow Management Data Hub (NIFI) : go01-aws-nifi
+ * Flow Management Data Hub (NIFI) : hol-nifi
- * Streams Messaging Data Hub (KAFKA): cdf-aw-kakfa-demo
+ * Streams Messaging Data Hub (KAFKA): hol-kafka
- * Streams Analytics Data Hub (FLINK/SSB) : go01-flink-ssb
+ * Streams Analytics Data Hub (FLINK/SSB) : hol-ssb
- * Real Time Data Warehouse Data Hub (Impala/Kudu) : go01-datamart
+ * Real Time Data Warehouse Data Hub (Impala/Kudu) : hol-data

-When complete you will need to enable Data Flow and deploy our sample data flow to deliver data to Kafka topics attendees will use in Module 1.
+When complete you will need to enable Data Flow on your environment and deploy our sample data flow to deliver data to Kafka topics attendees will use in Module 1.

 ## NiFi Flow Setup